colemancda/Swift-cfenv/README.md

 - `tags`: An array of strings that contains values to identify a service instance.
 - `credentials`: An optional dictionary that contains the service credentials required to access the service instance.
 Note that the credential properties for accessing a service could be completely different from one to another.
 For instance, the credentials dictionary for a service may simply contain a `uri` property while the credentials dictionary for another service may contain a `hostname`, `username`, and `password` properties.

-## Testing with Bluemix
+## Testing on the IBM Cloud
-To test this Swift library on Bluemix, you can follow the steps described in this section which use the Bluemix [command line](https://console.ng.bluemix.net/docs/cli/reference/bluemix_cli/index.html#getting-started).
+To test this Swift library on the IBM Cloud, you can follow the steps described in this section which use the IBM Cloud [command line](https://console.ng.bluemix.net/docs/cli/reference/bluemix_cli/index.html#getting-started).

 Create a dummy service named `cf-dummy-service`:

 `bx service user-provided-create cf-dummy-service -p "url, username, password, database"`

-The Bluemix command line will then prompt you for the following (please enter some reasonable values):
+The IBM Cloud command line will then prompt you for the following (please enter some reasonable values):

     url> http://swift-cfenv-service.test.com
     username> username00
     password> password00
     database> CloudantDB

-Once the dummy service is created, you can clone Bluemix's [swift-helloworld](https://github.com/IBM-Bluemix/swift-helloworld) application using the following command:
+Once the dummy service is created, you can clone IBM Cloud's [swift-helloworld](https://github.com/IBM-Bluemix/swift-helloworld) application using the following command:

 `git clone https://github.com/IBM-Bluemix/swift-helloworld.git`